 When you owe the IRS tens of thousands of dollars, you might not be able to pay it off in a lump sum.
 With installment payments, you can negotiate an agreement to pay smaller amounts periodically over a longer period of time, whether you owe individual or business taxes.

-Under the Fresh Start program, you can also negotiate an agreement that allows you up to six years to pay off your tax debt.
+Under the Fresh Start program, you can also negotiate an agreement that allows you up to six years to pay off your back taxes.
 This extension means you can have a much more reasonable amount of time to address your debts to the IRS.
 This program update also means you can submit smaller minimum payments each month, which can help you maintain a monthly budget that works for you.

 Before you apply for an installment payment plan, make sure you’re eligible.
 You could qualify for a long-term installment agreement if you owe under $50,000 in back taxes, penalties, and accrued interest and if you’ve filed all outstanding tax returns.
-You could be eligible for a short-term payment plan if your back tax debt is less than $100,000.
+You could be eligible for a short-term payment plan if your back tax amount is less than $100,000.

 To apply for the IRS’s installment payment plan, you need the following: